Oregon Coast Road Trip Itinerary

 Oregon Coast Road Trip: Central Coast

-12. Abraham Lincoln Memorial in Lincoln City
+12. God’s Thumb Hike in Lincoln City

 RELATED: 17 Breathtaking Oregon Coast Hikes